AndrejaCH/election-analysis/README.md

 ```python s=
 file_to_save = os.path.join("Analysis", "election_results.txt")
 ```
-This line of code will create a file in the “Analysis folder” if one doesn’t exist yet.
-The folder must already exist.
+This line of code will create a file *"election_results.txt"* in the *“Analysis folder”* if one doesn’t exist yet.
+The folder must already exist, otherwise Python arises an error.

 ```python s=
 with open(file_to_save, "w") as txt_file:
 ```
 In this function, we must specify the method `“w”` as in `write mode` in order to be able to write in a file.
+When using "w" Python method , Python will owerwrite existing contents if the file already exists.
+To avoid that, we can use `"a"` as in `append` method.
+If a file does not exist, it creates one, if a file has been created the data will be added to the file (3).

 ```python s=
 txt_file.write(election_results)
 ```
-With the function `write()` we declare that we want to write in txt_file. txt_file is a new variable that is passed on from “original variable file_to_save”.
+With the function `write()` (this method is not imporetd from any dependency, such as csv.reader()), it is a Python method) we declare we want to write in a txt_file. txt_file is a new variable that is passed on from “original variable file_to_save”.
 In parentheses (election_results) is a name of a variable that contains data about what we want to write in a file.

 <p align="center">
 A full code to open and write a file.